2021 - 2022

 This course explores the history of the ideology of Black Power and its various dimensions and incarnations from its origins in the early 20th century to its significance in the present.
 Topics to be addressed may include, but are not limited to: definitions of Black Power, applications of this ideology to politics and economics, artistic aesthetics, gender dynamics, key figures and organizations, current manifestations, meanings for the African-American community, and reactions from the larger American society.

 In this course we explore social movements as a primary means of social change.
-We attempt to understand the conditions which precede, accompany and follow collective action.
+We attempt to understand the conditions that precede, accompany and follow collective action.
 Particular case studies for analysis will be drawn from the United States and cross-cultural contexts to illustrate that social movements are human products that have both intended and unintended consequences.
-This course is sometimes taught with a special subtitle: "Social Justice Movements in Communities of Color," cross-listed with the Sociology/Anthropology Program.
-Prerequisite: SA 100 or consent.
+This course is sometimes taught with a special subtitle: "Social Justice Movements in Communities of Color,".

 An analysis of the interrelationship between the cultural phenomenon and the literature of the Harlem Renaissance, particularly the way in which the social, economic and political conditions of the era helped to shape the literary art of the 1920s.